 How about we all live in trust, community and psychological safety?
 We don’t have to constantly assert ourselves in a climate of competition and individualism, because we feel held by our peers no matter who we are and what we want to do in life.
 There is only love for one another and our differences in appearance or personality are celebrated.
 There exists no racial injustice or inequality.
 We are all free equal beings.
 There is no surveillance, because people would not have anything to gain from a hidden agenda.
 There is no war.
 Only peace.

 How about we all share a holistic way of looking at health and well-being?
 The healthcare system promotes a healthy lifestyle at the ground level and focus treatment on the root causes of illness and distress.
-Medicine and diet are composed to help people live healthy, and not treat only their symptoms.
-We are all on a level of fitness to meet our personal needs, be it physically or mentally.
+Medicine and diet are composed to help people heal trauma and live healthy, and not to only treat their symptoms.
+We are all on a level of fitness to meet our personal needs, physically and mentally.

 How about a world where we have open borders everywhere?
 Everyone is free to travel wherever they would like and can do so with climate-neutral high-speed underground trains, electric cars, or by foot.
 Whatever they prefer.

-How about an educational system that lets children chase their dreams and deepest passions?
+How about an educational system that allow for children to chase their dreams and deepest passions?
 They are given guidance and time to play indefinitely, and learn what they want to learn.
 The one who is fascinated about spaceships might want to study how to get us to Mars, while another might wants to become an artist, a third aspiring to spirituality.

 How about having a more democratic rule?
 A society where major political accords are taken to be long-term beneficial.
 Not just to maintain voters for the next four years.
 The decisions are taken by a true representation of the people.
 Citizen assemblies, fact-based material and diverse standpoints are culminated for a well-balanced and prosperous decision-making climate.